rmcbride2121/redux-crm/readme.md

 * In the subscribe function retrieve the currentCustomer from the store `let currentCustomer = store.getState().currentCustomer;` and then `setState({customer:currentCustomer})`

 ## Customers.js
+* In componentDidMount retrieve the customers from the store `store.getState().customers;` and then setState
-* In componentDidMount subscribe to the store
+* Also, subscribe to the store
 * In the subscribe function, retrieve 2 pieces of data from the store `store.getState().searchTerm;`  and `store.getState().customers;`
 * `setState for customers and searchTerm`
 * In the `viewCustomer` method, dispatch a message `{type:"CHANGE_CURRENT_CUSTOMER",value: cust}`